Kylie Verzosa: Miss International 2016

-During the speech portion of the pageant, the girls were given a chance to express their plans if crowned Miss International and share their personal advocacies.
+During the speech portion of the pageant, the contestants expressed their plans if crowned Miss International and shared their personal advocacies.
 Verzosa's speech read:

 After the coronation, Verzosa and her court had some final things to do with the sponsors of the Miss International Organization such as Miss Paris' beauty school and Mikimoto pearl farm in Japan.
 Also, Miss International 2016 visited Toba International Hotel and Unicef where she met the National Directors of UNICEF in Denmark and Japan.
-Verzosa and her court also visited the Org's sponsor, Ash Salon in Yokohama before flying to Ishigaki.
-During their trip to Ishigaki, they were able to meet the local weavers and claypot makers of the island and have a parade.